4

 Is Central Zion a good place to live?

 Central Zion is a good place to live.
-Central Zion is considered somewhat walkable and somewhat bikeable.
+Central Zion is considered somewhat walkable and bikeable with good transit options.
 Central Zion is a suburban neighborhood with a crime score of 4, on par with the average neighborhood in the U.S. Central Zion has 9 parks for recreational activities.
 It is somewhat dense in population with 6.4 people per acre and a median age of 36.
 The average household income is $67,139 which is below the national average.
 College graduates make up 11.2% of residents.
 A majority of residents in Central Zion are home owners, with 48.1% of residents renting and 51.9% of residents owning their home.
 A local real estate agent serving Central Zion can help you decide if this neighborhood is the right one for you.
 Learn more on our Central Zion neighborhood guide.

 Is Central Zion, IL a safe neighborhood?